UA-LPL/psmrts/docs/Development/product_specifications.md

                                                         ProductParameter( "radii", { 0.283065,0.271215,0.249720 } )
                                                       } )
                               };
 ```
 ### PSMRTS Product Configuration PVL String Syntax
 PVL `keyword=value` type data is provided as an alternative to JSON string PSMRTS product configurations.
 This format is easier to use and still provide the requirements to specify the full range of PSMRTS product configurations.

 Here are the general syntax rules for PVL product configuration strings:

-1. Each `keyword=value` is seperated by a semicolon or a line feed character.
+1. Each `keyword=value` is separated by a semicolon or a line feed character.
 1. Double quotes are not required and syntax will be validated partially in the configuration parser/validation process, but is typically deferred to the target product parsing system.
 1. Use `[ ]` to specify all array values.
 1. Use `{ }` to group individual product keyword configurations.